-It is important to parents to state the name of the infant on the MCCD, and you must make all reasonable efforts to include a name acceptable to the parents.
-Some parents may not name their children immediately and may agree an alternative.

-CHI numbers will not be provided specifically for registration of deaths e.g. a 23 week pregnant woman delivers early and the baby unfortunately survives for a very short time and it is a "neonatal death" e.g. a few minutes or a few hours.
+It is important to parents to record the name of the infant on the MCCD, and you must make all reasonable efforts to include a name acceptable to the parents.
+However, some parents may not name their baby immediately and may agree an alternative.
+CHI numbers will not be provided specifically for registration of deaths e.g. a pregnant woman delivers at the limit of viability between 21-24 weeks and the baby unfortunately survives only for a very short time.
+Signs of life in such cases at/around the limit of viability21 that then cease must be recorded as a "neonatal death" e.g. a few minutes or a few hours.
 The registrar will accept the MCCD in this case without the CHI number.